ngs-lang/ngs/readme.md

 ### Pipe to bash

-Make sure `curl` and `sudo` are installed (they probably are not if you are in a docker) and then run:
+On Linux: make sure `curl` and `sudo` are installed (they probably are not if you are in a docker).

+On MacOS: make sure you have `brew` installed.

 	curl https://ngs-lang.org/install.sh | bash